 Over the years of writing this blog, I have already shared the recipes for my favorite Classic Zucchini Bread and Vegan Zucchini Bread recipes on this blog.
 This time, I wanted to put my current favorite baking flour, almond flour, to good use to create a recipe for a gluten-free, grain-free, low-carb, naturally-sweetened (refined sugar-free), and paleo version of zucchini bread.

-After taking some inspiration from my other paleo quick bread recipes like Almond Flour Banana Bread and Paleo Carrot Cake, this almond flour zucchini bread recipe came to be.
+After taking some inspiration from my other paleo quick bread recipes like Almond Flour Banana Bread, Paleo Apple Cake, and Paleo Carrot Cake, this almond flour zucchini bread recipe came to be.
 Moist, tender, and full of healthy ingredients, I prefer it much more to standard zucchini bread.
+Plus, it is a great way to use extra zucchini you have on hand if you are growing them in your backyard.

 This flourless zucchini bread recipe is made with farm-fresh zucchini and a handful of pantry ingredients broken up into dry and wet categories.